canonical/k8s-snap/docs/src/capi/tutorial/getting-started.md

 export WORKER_MACHINE_IMAGE="ubuntu"
 ```

-Optional environment variables can be defined for specifying resource pools and machine tags like:
+Optional environment variables can be defined for specifying resource pools and machine tags:

 ```
 # (optional) Configure resource pools for control plane and worker machines